Audi Q4 e-tron boot space & seating

 The Q4 e-tron has 520 litres of boot space and a maximum load capacity of 1,490 litres with the rear seats folded down.
 Sport and S Line models get a 40:60 split-folding rear bench, while Edition 1 and Vorsprung cars get more versatile 40:20:40 split-folding rear seats instead.

 Regardless, that’s slightly more boot space than on offer in the BMW iX3 and far more than you get in a Volvo XC40 Recharge P8.
 However, the ID.4 and Enyaq iV (which, as noted above, have the same underpinnings as the Q4 e-tron) boast larger boot capacities with their rear seats in place or lowered down.
+It’s also worth noting that the Q4 e-tron forgoes a ‘frunk’ storage area under its bonnet, so your charging cables may end up cluttering up the boot.

 In This Review